Joseph Gabriel Findel: Life

 Findel came from a poor family.
-He went to high school in Bamberg in 1848 and attended Munich University, but was taken into custody in the following year for his part in the political movement in 1849.
+He went to high school in Bamberg in 1848 and attended the Ludwig-Maximilians-Universität München, but was taken into custody in the following year for his part in the political movement in 1849.
 Pardoned after ten months in prison, he abandoned his studies and devoted himself to the book trade in Heidelberg, where he also attended lectures at the university.
-In 1856 he was admitted to Freemasonry in the Lodge Eleusis in Bayreuth.
+In 1856, he was admitted to Freemasonry in the Lodge Eleusis in Bayreuth.

 Later he moved to Leipzig, where he joined the Lodge Minerva.
 After working as co-editor of the Illustrierten Zeitung (Illustrated News) in 1858 he went into business with Rudolf Seidel, and with the Masonic newspaper Die Bauhütte (The Lodge) founded a publishing business.

 In 1860 the Prince Hall Grand Lodge of Massachusetts in the United States appointed him honorary Grand Master to Prince Hall Freemasonry in Germany.

 Disputes arose from his writing activities, which led in 1891 to his retirement from the lodge in Leipzig, but in 1898 he became a member of the lodge John of the Rebuilt Temple in Ludwigsburg.
 Rehabilitation with Leipzig did not occur until after the Lodge Phoenix, which emerged from Minerva, accepted him as a member, allowing the reconciliation process with the Leipzig Freemasons to begin.

 He was also the editor of African Spir's philosophical works.